stellar/actions/README.md

 # stellar/actions
 This repository contains GitHub Actions and GitHub Actions Workflows that are shared by [@stellar] repositories.

+Actions are defined in directories.

+Workflows live in `.github/workflows/`.

+Actions and workflows are lightly tested in this repo, and those test workflows live in `.github/workflows/test-*`.

 | Name | Type | Description | Example Use |
 | ---- | ---- | ----------- | ----------- |
 | [rust-cache] | Action | Caches dependencies, install artifacts, and build artifacts in Rust projects. | [rs-stellar-env] |